Bio-protocol/Maize_Genome_Assembly_With_PacBio_Reads/README.md

      -pacbio-corrected maize/maize.correctedReads.fasta.gz

 ```

+The output file of Canu trim phase can be found [HERE](https://datacommons.cyverse.org/browse/iplant/home/moontree1985/analyses/bioprotocol/Canu).
+The instruction can be found in the input folder.

 3. Assemble the corrected and trimmed reads into unitigs
 - The assembly phase will identify the consistent overlaps, order and orient reads into contigs and generate a consensus sequence for the unitig.
 The output of the trimming phase will be used for unitig construction.
 The users need to -pacbio-corrected option to provide corrected and trimmed PacBio reads as input data and use -assemble option to let Canu only assemble the corrected and trimmed reads.